elmarti/camadb/README.md

 ## Current state
 This is still under active development and a few features are missing:
-- Indexes - We're find that this is fast even without these, but every little helps
+- Indexes - We're finding that this is fast even without these, but every little helps
 - Rich text search

 ## Getting started